Written by travel writer Andrew Davis.

 From the inside, however, are many paintings on a golden background with marble floors.
 One particular oddity of this cathedral is found on the top right-hand side of the main entrance.
-This particular painting depicts hell and caused controversy at showing Tito, Engels, and Marx all contained within the fiery inferno.
+This painting depicts hell and caused controversy by showing Tito, Engels, and Marx all contained within the fiery inferno.

 One Month In The Balkans: Podgorica In A Nutshell

 - Only stay a few days, as there is not a huge amount to do

 Located in Western Kosovo, Peje has a very mixed heritage and contains many impressive structures, and has some of the most rustic and astounding mountain scenery in the Balkan area.